 - whether the individual manages multiple functions or departments.

 The only time that the exclusive use of for-profit data is appropriate is where there are no appropriate non-profit comparables in the tax-exempt organization’s market or where the tax-exempt organization can show that tax-exempt and for-profit entities compete for the same pool of specialized talent.

 The availability of similar services in the geographic area of the organization is relevant to determining the appropriate level of compensation.
-If there are not comparables in the geographic area, the tax-exempt organization can go outside of that geographic area for comparables but must make appropriate cost-of-living adjustments.
+If there are no comparables in the geographic area, the tax-exempt organization can go outside of that geographic area for comparables but must make appropriate cost-of-living adjustments.

-Number of Comparables.
 Small organizations trying to meet the requirements of the rebuttable presumption of reasonableness must use at least three comparables in the same or similar communities for similar services.
 This includes organizations with annual gross receipts of less than $1 million.

 As far as compensation paid above the fiftieth percentile, an organization will need evidence to show that the compensation that it awards is reasonable and justify why such compensation is greater than the compensation of comparable organizations.
 Higher compensation may be warranted in situations where, for example,

-- the executive receiving the higher compensation has special knowledge, experience or relationships that would be difficult to replace;
+- the executive receiving the higher compensation has special knowledge, experience, or relationships that would be difficult to replace;

 - the executive has received competing offers at that level or other special circumstances;